-There are many good reasons, as we’ve talked about on this blog before, for encouraging staff to use up their holiday entitlement before the end of your annual leave year.
+There are many good reasons, as we’ve talked about on this blog before, for encouraging staff to use up their holiday entitlement before the end of their annual leave year.
 Taking holiday boosts staff welfare and productivity, as well as improving morale and retention.
 Another strong reason to encourage employees to take time off is to avoid having to carry over leave.
-Taking remaining holiday entitlement from one year during the next can be done in certain circumstances, but it can be complex and time consuming to work out, as well as playing havoc with your payroll cost forecasts.
+Taking remaining holiday entitlement from one year during the next can be done in certain circumstances, but it can be complex and time-consuming to work out, as well as playing havoc with your payroll cost forecasts.

 Cut to the chase, what’s the short version?

 Employers cannot force staff to carry over leave to the next year instead of taking it.
-If an employee has leftover entitlement the they may carry over a certain amount, if there is a written agreement between them and the employer (e.g. in their employment contract) that says they can.
+If an employee has leftover entitlement they may carry over a certain amount, if there is a written agreement between them and the employer (e.g. in their employment contract) that says they can.
 For most UK staff that maximum amount is 8 days.
 In some situations, the amount may be higher.

 Why so complex?

 The complication of only being able to carry over a certain number of days comes about because the legal right to leave comes from different sources.
-The European Working Time Directive (WTD) gives all employees the right to 4 weeks’ paid leave (20 days for a full time worker) each year.
+The European Working Time Directive (WTD) gives all employees the right to 4 weeks paid leave (20 days for a full-time worker) each year.
 The additional 1.6 weeks (8 days) in the British entitlement comes about from UK law.
 The WTD says that leave cannot be carried over, this affects 20 days of the entitlement cannot.
 UK law allows staff to carry over leave as long as there is a written agreement, meaning that the 1.6 weeks (8 days) can be carried over.
-The 8 day limit is set out in UK law, so Brexit will not immediately affect it, unless the UK government changes the law.
+The 8-day limit is set out in UK law, so Brexit will not immediately affect it unless the UK government changes the law.

 Ok, got it.
 That’s not too complicated.